smart-on-fhir/cumulus-library/docs/creating-studies.md

   - All your tables **must** start with a string like `my_study__`.
   - Relatedly, **`__` is a reserved character string**.
 Your table names should have exactly one of these.
 We :might: add other use cases for these in the future, but as of this writing we don't plan to.
-C
   - We have **three reserved post-study prefrix substrings: `etl_`,  `nlp_`, and `lib_`** so that we don't drop tables created by other processes.
 These are fine to use elsewhere; `my_study__nlp_counts` would cause an error, but